plasticdisplay0503/Git-GSoC-2026-/README.md

 # Git-GSoC-2026

-I created a long-term open-source project to help me get ready for Google Summer of Code (GSoC) .
+I created a long-term open-source project to help me get ready for Google Summer of Code (GSoC).
-It will contain complete design, implementations, testing procedures and contribution guidelines built on this repository.
+It will contain complete design, implementations, testing procedures, and contribution guidelines.
-It will evolve over a period of next few months as a result of community input, iterative development and methods.
+It will evolve over the coming months through community input and iterative development.

+---

-🚀 Goals
+## 🚀 Goals
-1.Create a well-tested,clean and modular codebase.
+1. Create a well-tested, clean, and modular codebase.
-2.Review common open-source development cycles (issues, PRs, reviews, CI).
+2. Review common open-source development workflows (issues, PRs, reviews, CI).
-3.Create documentation for all architectural and design decisions made.
+3. Document all architectural and design decisions.
-4.Identify key features that real contributors will benefit from.
+4. Identify and develop features that real contributors will benefit from.

-📂 Project Structurer
+---

+## 📁 Project Structure
 ```
 GIT-GSoC-2026/
 │── src/          # Core implementation